01 of 09

 Don't Make it All About the Rides

 Yes, the rides are wonderful, but it's the mind-blowing attention to detail that really makes the Wizarding World a beloved place for Potter fans.
-Two favorite details:
+Two amazing details not to overlook:

 Continue to 5 of 9 below.